 Filter the Static IP addresses from Google Analytics:

 At our office, the IP address used was Static, so, followed the help tutorial here to filter these IP addresses.

 Filter the Dynamic IP addresses from Google Analytics:

-To fix this in google analytics, I came with solution to block data collecting domains on individual system through host file.
-On my Windows machine it is available in C:Windows/System32/drivers/etc/.
+To fix this in google analytics, I came with a solution to block data collecting domains on the individual system through the host file.
+On my Windows machine, it is available in C:Windows/System32/drivers/etc/.

-Then added the following lines in hosts file and saved it:
+Then added the following lines in the hosts’ file and saved it:

 - 127.0.0.1 www.google-analytics.com

 - 127.0.0.1 google-analytics.com

 On Unix/Linux/BSD systems, you can find hosts file in /etc/hosts/ folder.

 On Macs, you can find hosts file in /private/etc/ folder.